mattintosh4/MP-RawTherapee/README.md

 /opt/local/bin/rawtherapee
 ```

-And you can directly open the image file.
+You can also directly open the image file.

 ```bash
 /opt/local/bin/rawtherapee <image file>